lucapette/web/content/writing/estimations-done-right.md

 ---
-title: "Estimations Done Right"
+title: "Estimation Done Right"
 date: 2022-08-09T23:39:03+02:00
 description: "How to make useful estimates and stabilise your flow."
 tags:
   - "engineering management"
 keywords:
   - "engineering management"
-  - estimations
+  - estimation
   - process
 ---

-Product development teams often have problems with estimations.
+Product development teams often have problems with estimation.
 The reasons are well known: software is hard, there are too many details to take into account, and no one can consistently consider every aspect at estimation time.